Locally finitely presented and coherent hearts: Some consequences and examples

-In the rest of this subsection we are going to deal with the notions of pure exact sequences, pure monomorphisms and pure epimorphisms in a category of modules $\mod \A$.
+In this final subsection, we deal with the notions of pure exact sequences, pure monomorphisms and pure epimorphisms in a category of modules $\mod \A$.
 For these notions, we refer to \cite{CB} and \cite{Prest}.
-An analogous theory of purity exists in compactly generated triangulated categories, for the notions of pure exact triangle, pure monomorphisms and pure epimorphisms in the derived category $\Der(\mod \A)$ of a category of modules we refer to \cite{Prest}.
+An analogous theory of purity exists in compactly generated triangulated categories, for the notions of pure exact triangle, pure monomorphisms and epimorphisms in the derived category $\Der(\mod \A)$ of $\mod \A$, we refer to \cite{Prest}.

 Let us also recall that, given a locally finitely presented Grothendieck category $\G$, a subcategory $\mathcal{Y}\subseteq\mathcal{G}$ is said to be {\bf definable} when it is closed under taking pure subobjects, products and direct limits.
 When $Y$ is a pure-injective object of $\mathcal{G}$, we shall denote by